Anilturaga/aiide/README.md

 ```bash
 pip install aiide
 ```
-This also installs LiteLM and Pandas by default.
+This also installs LiteLLM and Pandas by default.
 If you would like to use other LLM providers such as Anthropic or Google AI, please install the respective SDK as well.

 The whole tutorial uses OpenAI models but it should work with all the popular LLM providers.